Keeping connected 2017-04-28

 - Need great value options like our IS and IX ranges

 Of course, many of us now use laptops and there are very few on the market that come with the 9 pin D serial connection.
 We know of engineers who hoard old laptops and resist getting new equipment so they can hold on to their onboard Serial port.
 Some laptops provided additional connection options through an expansion slot and these are still how many people want to add Serial connectivity.

 The first type of these was a PCMCIA slot, often called a PC card slot, and this was gradually replaced by ExpressCard slots.
-Brainboxes range of PM cards for PCMCIA slots and we have a VX range of ExpressCards and XC range of PCIe ExpressCards.
+Brainboxes range of PM cards for PCMCIA slots have been superseded by the VX range of ExpressCards and XC range of PCIe ExpressCards.
 As the requirement for this format is declining Brainboxes currently make a limited selection of these cards, but there are alternatives that not only maintain the experience of a native Serial port but also are compatible will the latest laptop connections.